Matt Riddle: Lucha Libre AAA Worldwide (2024)

+Total Nonstop Action Wrestling (2024)

+Riddle made his debut for Total Nonstop Action Wrestling (TNA) at Turning Point on November 29, 2024, where he teamed with Kushida and Zachary Wentz in a losing effort to The Hardys and Ace Austin.

 Personal life

 Riddle married Lisa Rennie in 2011.
 They have fraternal twin daughters and a son.
 The couple divorced in March 2022.
+Since November 2022, he has been dating adult film actress Misha Montana.
+On July 7, 2023, Riddle announced that they are expecting their first child, and Riddle's fourth.
+On December 1, 2023, they welcomed their son.

 Riddle is an experienced practitioner of Brazilian jiu-jitsu and was promoted to black belt in the sport by Daniel Gracie, Rolles Gracie, and David Floridia on January 28, 2022.

 Sexual assault allegation

 In the summer of 2020, Riddle was accused of sexually assaulting female independent wrestler Candy Cartwright.
-Cartwright alleges that after an independent show in May 2018, Riddle asked Cartwright to have sex with him, and when Cartwright turned down Riddle's request, she claims that Riddle choked her and forced her to give him oral sex.
+Cartwright alleges that after an independent show in May 2018, Riddle asked her to have sex with him, and when Cartwright turned down Riddle's request, she claims that Riddle choked her and forced her to give him oral sex.
 WWE released a statement claiming they were looking into the incident; Riddle immediately denied the allegations in a video posted to his Twitter page.
 Riddle stated that he had an affair with Cartwright, but sexual relations between the two were completely consensual.

 Riddle later filed for a restraining order against Cartwright, alleging that she harassed, stalked, and threatened his safety both in person and over the internet.
 In September 2020, Riddle withdrew his petition for a restraining order.
 On October 8, 2020, Cartwright filed a lawsuit against Riddle, WWE, and Evolve president Gabe Sapolsky over the incident.
 In March 2021, the court dismissed WWE and Sapolsky as defendants in the suit, stating that their connection to the allegations could not be proven.
 Cartwright dropped the lawsuit on July 13, 2021.